mysql/mysql-shell-plugins/gui/frontend/Readme.md

 End to end tests need a MySQL database with some data.
 Please setup one and run the scripts under src/tests/e2e/sql

+Enable SSL on your server to use the ssl certificates in frontend/src/tests/e2e/ssl_certificates

 Some environment variables need to be setup as well:

 - DBHOSTNAME
 - DBUSERNAME
 - DBPASSWORD